nvizel/VirusTotalAPI/README.md

 # VirusTotalAPI
 This is my Virus Total API tool that scan many files from pcap or specific file and send it to Virus Total DB.

-VT.py - This is a simple tool, that send hash strings to Virus Total DB.
+VT.py - is a simple tool, that send hash strings to Virus Total DB.

 # Information.
 This Script made to help you investigate malicious traffic or specific file that maybe contain malware.